khulnasoft-lab/design.khulnasoft.com/contents/components/checkbox.md

 - Use a `fieldset` with `legend` (set in bold font weight and positioned above the group of checkboxes) to group a set of checkboxes.
 Some screen readers will announce the contents of the legend before each nested input to maintain context for a user.
 - [Help text](/components/forms#help-text) can be added below the checkbox label or as a paragraph below the group.

-### Visual Design

-- Checkboxes use high-contrast colors for labels and default browser UI to indicate selected, unselected, and indeterminate states.
-- Options are stacked vertically, with one checkbox per line.

 ### Interaction

 - Users are able to select an option with click/tap on the checkbox or its label.
-- Checking one checkbox does not change the state of others, unless the parent was indeterminant and all children have the same state.
+- Checking one checkbox does not change the state of others, unless the parent was indeterminate and all children have the same state.

 ## Demo